Is South Korea close to officially ending the Korean War? | DW | 14.12.2021

 It has long been a dream of South Korean President Moon to formally end the war with the North, but analysts caution the idea may not be strategically sound or politically feasible.

-South Korean President Moon Jae-in said this week that the United States, China and North Korea agreed in principle on declaring a formal end to the Korean War, replacing an armistice agreement that ended hostilities in 1953.
+South Korean President Moon Jae-in said this week that the US, China and North Korea agreed in principle on declaring a formal end to the Korean War, replacing an armistice agreement that ended hostilities in 1953.

 However, analysts are not sure it will happen, or if such a step is advisable, given concerns over the security situation in northeast Asia.